 M.A.
 School Counseling

-credits 48 | completion 2 years (6 semesters) | Format online | next start January 6
+credits 48 | completion 2 years (6 semesters) | Format online

 Earn your Master of Arts in School Counseling online

-Prepare for a rewarding career providing compassionate, competent school counseling services in elementary (K-8) or secondary (5-12) settings.
+Prepare for a rewarding career providing supportive, competent school counseling services in elementary (K-8) or secondary (5-12) settings.
 With 100% online coursework and experiential learning, gain the skills necessary to use your calling in a professional counseling role for elementary through high school students.

 Faith-integrated school counseling program